hamstar/Wikimate/README.md

 # What is this?
 Wikimate is a wrapper for the MediaWiki API that aims to be very easy to use.
 It consists of two classes currently:

-* Wikimate - serves as a loader and manager for different wiki objects (e.g. pages)
+* **Wikimate** - serves as a loader and manager for different wiki objects (e.g. pages)
-* WikiPage - the only object made so far provides an interface to getting/editing pages
+* **WikiPage** - the only object made so far provides an interface to getting/editing pages

 # How do I use it?

+First of all make sure you download [Sean Hubers awesome curl wrapper](http://github.com/shuber/curl) and put `curl.php` in the directory with all these files.

 ## Configuration